 |Respond to messages|

-If you have a Base or Advanced plan, you can enable the ability to assign user licenses by contacting us.
+As of April 21, 2022, Stakeholder users are available for all new instances with a Base or Advanced plan; if you have an older Base or Advance plan instance, you can enable the ability to assign user licenses by contacting us.

 Sending messages to Stakeholder users

 When users with the Stakeholder license type receive xMatters notifications, they don’t have the option to respond like Full Users do, so it's important to remember that any messages or notifications sent to Stakeholder users should be for informational purposes only.

 For example, these two messages were sent to a Full User and Stakeholder user using the same messaging form.
 The only difference is that the options to Acknowledge, Close, or Escalate are not available to the Stakeholder user:

 Before you start adding or assigning users to your xMatters instance, you need to make sure you have enough licenses available.
 It's easy to check this: simply go to General Settings to view the number of user licenses your company is using, and the total number available:

 If you’ve reached the maximum number of available licenses and try to add or reassign additional users, a warning message is displayed.
 If you need to request additional user licenses, click the link in the message to contact the xMatters Sales team:

 If you have Stakeholder licenses as part of your xMatters plan, you can assign the Stakeholder license type to new users, or downgrade current Full Users to Stakeholder users.
 If you exceed the maximum number of user licenses, you'll need to reduce the number of assigned licenses to your license limit or fewer, or request more licenses.